1. CONCEPT OF MATTER

-The development of the new physical theory of gravity has implied changes in numerous principles and laws of physics, configuring a theory of unification and what in Physics is called a theory of everything.
-We can divide the modified physics principles of the new paradigm into two large groups:
+The development of the new gravity theory has implied changes in many principles and laws of physics, configuring a theory of unification and a theory of everything.
+We can divide the modified physics principles of the new paradigm into two broad groups:

-In the first group, the affected physics principles will define matter in the general sense (Globus rather than normal matter) and its various states of aggregation such as gravity (globine), mass and wavine.
+In the first group, the affected physics principles will define matter in the general sense and its various states of aggregation.

-In the second one, the physics principles will be related to Euclidean space and absolute time and all the implications concerning the properties of Globus in its various states of aggregation, such as the concepts of movement, force, gravity force and energy.
+In the second one, the physics principles relate to Euclidean space and absolute time and all the implications concerning the properties of matter in its various states of aggregation, such as the concepts of movement, force, gravity force, and energy.

-This modern science book studies the first group of principles of physics related to the equivalence of gravity and mass, from the point of view of its support, constitution or physical reality and the energy as a property of the aggregation states of matter in general.
+This modern science book studies the first group of principles of physics related to the equivalence of gravity and mass, from its support, constitution, or physical reality, and the energy as a property of the aggregation states of matter.

-If Global Dynamics deals with space and time and their relation to the physics of gravity, Global Mechanics is more concerned with areas closer to Quantum Mechanics or Quantum Physics.
+If Global Dynamics deals with space, time, and their relation to the physics of gravity, Global Mechanics is more concerned with areas closer to Quantum Mechanics.

-I would like to put special emphasis on two particular aspects.
-On the one hand, globine, mass, wavine and normal matter exist as real physical entities, and independently of any observer.
-On the other hand, in the new theory of everything the forces at a distance or forces derived from fields with pure mathematical properties without material support of a physical nature were made unnecessary.
+We would like to emphasize two particular aspects.
+On the one hand, the Global Aether and the mass exist as real physical entities, and independently of any observer.
+On the other hand, in the new theory of everything forces at a distance or forces derived from fields with mathematical properties without material support of a physical nature are unnecessary.

-Even though the complexity of the mathematical formulae related to the states and the structure of matter studied in Quantum Physics or Quantum Mechanics would be as high or even higher than previous books, and would perhaps also cause serious mathematical tensions to neurons, this Global Mechanics book on the concept, properties and characteristics of matter avoids quantitative details in order to keep the difficulty level as low as possible.
+Even though the complexity of the mathematical formulae, related to the states and the structure of matter studied in Quantum Mechanics, would cause severe mathematical tensions to neurons; this Global Mechanics book on the concept, properties, and characteristics of matter avoids quantitative details to keep the difficulty level as low as possible.

-Nevertheless, I am convinced that mathematics will not be a problem when it comes to the new definition of matter and to the other unusual ideas; in fact, mathematical tools today are very advanced but they lack a physical base to support them and make them coherent within a complete model of the physical reality.
+Nevertheless, we believe mathematics will not be a problem when it comes to the new definition of matter and the other unusual ideas.
+Mathematical tools today are very advanced, but they lack a physical base to support them and make them coherent within a complete model of the physical reality.

 Amongst the most innovating elements of Global Mechanics regarding the concept of matter and energy are the following:

 The existence of the Global Aether –the reticular structure of matter supporting potential gravitational energy, kinetic energy, and mass–, allows one to understand the origin of the forces of gravity.

-Clarification of the mechanisms of mechanical energy in the transformation between kinetic energy and gravitational potential energy.
-The non-existence of the Higgs Boson as the origin of mass; unless its characteristics are altered and eventually coincide with those of Globus, though I doubt this will happen.
+Clarification of the mechanisms of mechanical energy in the transformation between kinetic energy and gravitational potential energy

-Unification of the force of gravity, which can even become negative; this could mean the confirmation of the equation of the Giga-Chron physical experiment.
+The modulations of the force of gravity, which can even become negative; this could mean the confirmation of the equation of the Gigachron experiment.

-Union of the forces and fields of gravity with the electromagnetic forces and fields.
+Relation of the forces and fields of gravity with the electromagnetic forces and fields

-Definition of photons as gravitational waves of torsion or transversal turns.
+Definition of photons as mechanical waves of torsion or transversal turns

-Constant speed of light due to the definition of light as a physical wave of torsion or transversal turn of a mechanical nature.
+The constant speed of light because the light is a physical wave of torsion or transversal turn of a mechanical nature.

-Variation of the speed of light with changes in longitudinal tension of the gravitational field or LUM Aether (Luminiferous, universal, and mobile)
+Variation of the speed of light with changes in the intensity of the gravitational field or LUM Aether (Luminiferous, universal, and mobile)

 Unification of the force of gravity with weak and strong nuclear forces, and with the electromagnetic interaction

 The new atomic model offers a mechanical rather than virtual base for the Standard Model of fundamental particles; allowing us to understand some of the relationships between said particles without needing to use magic.

-The dual, and in some cases mixed, nature of matter is explained.
+The explanation of the dual, and in some cases mixed, nature of matter.

-Despite its specific nature regarding matter and its properties, Global Mechanics has to be understood as immersed in the Theory of Global Equivalence, which constitutes at the same time a theory of unification and a theory of multiple substitution (Quantum Mechanics and Theory of Relativity.)
+Despite its specific nature regarding the matter and its properties, Global Mechanics is a part of the Global Physics, which constitutes at the same time a theory of unification and a theory of multiple interpretations (Quantum Mechanics and Theory of Relativity).

-The replacement in the case of the Theory of Relativity is relatively simple, because even if it has some important ideas, like the initial approach on the mass-energy equivalence, its nucleus of the relativity of time is incorrect from a physical point of view and also from a conventional or formal one.
+The reinterpretation in the case of the Theory of Relativity is relatively simple because even if it has some significant ideas, like the initial approach on the mass-energy equivalence, its nucleus of the relativity of time is incorrect from a physical point of view and a conventional or formal one.

-Regarding Quantum Mechanics, the topic is more complicated.
-On the one hand, it must be recognized as a more descriptive knowledge, as it limits itself to the Principle of Uncertainty which considers the study of the basic mechanisms of energy and the knowledge of reality under a certain threshold.
-In this way, it avoids making mistakes on what matter is and other concepts, gaining an indisputable usefulness in the world of science and technology.
+Regarding Quantum Mechanics, the topic is more complex.
+On the one hand, Quantum Mechanics based on more detailed knowledge, as it limits itself to the Principle of Uncertainty that considers the study of the underlying mechanisms of energy and the knowledge of reality under a certain threshold.
+This way, it avoids making mistakes about precise concepts, gaining indisputable usefulness in the world of science and technology.

-On the other hand, as it starts from a non-relativistic General Physics, Quantum Mechanics is linked with concepts about movement and energy even more classic than the Theory of Relativity.
-Therefore, it is more complicated to refute, modify or improve.
+On the other hand, as it starts from a non-relativistic General Physics, Quantum Mechanics has some classical concepts about movement and energy.
+Therefore, it is more difficult to refute, modify or improve.
 Nevertheless, some of the interpretations seem to be quite far from physical reality.

-In a way, the new paradigm of Global Mechanics, which is slowly being uncovered, could mean a scientific leap with respect to Newtonian Physics, similar to the one Classical Physics took a propos Greek Mechanics.
-Bearing in mind the degree of abstraction needed to understand the new concepts, which are not at all intuitive; it is recommendable to read the other Physics books first, which are discussed further below.
-However, the same could be said about them - that it is advisable to read this book first!
+In a way, the new paradigm of Global Physics, which will uncover slowly, could mean a scientific leap concerning to Newtonian Physics; similar to the one Classical Physics took apropos Greek Mechanics.
+Bearing in mind the degree of abstraction needed to understand the new concepts, which are not at all intuitive; it is advisable to grasp the new concepts while reading further.